ZachyCatGames/dial-ms-media-builder/readme.md

 `builder` is essentially a fancy wrapper for the other tools.

 ## Builder
-Builder can be used to generate DIAL-MS system images for various types of PDP-8/12 media from a base LINCtape image, two new images will be generated in the process.
+Builder is used to build new DIAL-MS images from a reference LINCtape image.
+Two new images will be generated in the process.
 One image will be a new LINCtape image with all modifications applied (new handlers, etc);
-the second image will have identical contents to the new LINCtape image, but will be formatted according to the specified media type (the second image will not be generated if selected media type is LINCtape).
+the second image will have identical contents to the new LINCtape image, but will be formatted according to the specified media type (a second image will not be generated if selected media type is LINCtape).
 In some cases one of these images may be discarded if it's not needed, see [Using the Disk Images](#Using the Disk Images)

 Builder will automatically setup both images so they're usable without any further modification: